Excel PV Formula (Table of Contents)

 PV Formula or Present Value formula in excel is used for calculating the present value of any loan amount.
-By this, we can calculate the amount of loan required to purchase anything or the present value of the asset when we have taken the loan.
-This is a complete financial formula which will not be seen in any operation calculations.
+By this, we can calculate the amount of loan required to purchase anything or the asset’s present value when we have taken the loan.
+This is a complete financial formula that will not be seen in any operation calculations.

 PV Formula in Excel has the following arguments:

 - Rate: It is the rate of interest per compounding period.
-We can directly use the whole rate of interest or we can divide this with total compounding period let’s say a month and use the interest applied for a single month.
+We can directly use the whole rate of interest, or we can divide this by the total compounding period, let’s say a month and use the interest applied for a single month.

-- Nper: It is the total number of payment or the installments being paid in the whole tenure.
+- Nper: It is the total number of payments or the installments being paid in the whole tenure.
 Payment can be made monthly, quarterly or yearly.

 - Pmt: It is a fixed amount which we need to pay in a period.

-- Fv: It is the future value of a borrowed asset at the end of all payment of all period are made.
-If we do not keep this value then in excel automatically it will be considered as 0.
+- Fv: The future value of a borrowed asset at the end of all payment of all period is made.
+If we do not keep this value, then automatically, it will be considered 0.

 - Type: Use 1 if the EMI is paid at the start of the month, 0 if the EMI is paid at the end of the month.
-For this also if we do not keep then in excel automatically it will be considered as 0.
+For this, also, if we do not keep them in excel automatically, it will be considered as 0.